PWC Layout

 Note: The words “Match” and “Battles” will be used in the following text.
 A Match will refer to the 3 battles that take place between two teams.
 A Battle will refer to an individual Pokémon battle.
 Each Match will contain 3 battles.

-1. Participating servers will be divided into groups of 4 labeled (A-E), using a random draw or another method depending on the World Cup qualification process.
+1. Participating servers will be divided into groups of 4 labeled A-E, using a random draw or another method depending on the World Cup qualification process.

 2. Each group plays in a round-robin format, with each team playing every other team in their group once.